Publications on Deontic Logic and Normative Reasoning

 Guido Governatori and Antonino Rotolo.

-Representing contracts using RuleML.
+Modelling contracts using RuleML.
 In Thomas Gordon, editor, Legal Knowledge and Information Systems, volume 120 of Frontieres in Artificial Intelligence and Applications, pages 141-150, Amsterdam, 2004.
 IOS Press.

 Abstract:This paper presents an approach for the specification and implementation of e-contracts for Web monitoring.
 This is done in the setting of RuleML.
 We argue that monitoring contract execution requires also a logical account of deontic concepts and of violations.
 Accordingly, RuleML is extended to cover these aspects.